ocvcoin/ocv2_algo/README.md

 # ocv2_algo
 This repo contains examples and scripts so you can add the ocv2 algorithm to your projects

-Firstly build dependencies via auto script (tested on ubuntu 16 - 21 / if target is windows, require ubuntu 21)
+Firstly build dependencies via auto script (tested on ubuntu 16 - 21 / if target is windows, requires ubuntu 21)

 ```